patheticGeek/.dotfiles/README.md

 This is inspired by https://www.youtube.com/watch?v=tkUllCAGs3c

-Each folder in this repo will have its contents (files or folders) places as symlink in the home dir.
+Each folder in this repo will have its contents (files and folders) placed as symlink in the home dir.

 So if i have a file and folder such as `zsh/.zshrc`, `zsh/.oh-my-zsh/custom`

-and then run `stow zsh` it will create a symlinks at `~/.zshrc` and `.oh-my-zsh/custom`.
+and then run `stow zsh` it will create symlinks at `~/.zshrc` and `~/.oh-my-zsh/custom`.

 ### How to add more stuff

+1. cd into `~/.dotfiles`
-1. Create a folder in this dir
+2. Create a folder in `~/.dotfiles`
   ```
-  mkdir vim
+  mkdir ~/.dotfiles/vim
   ```
-2. Move the files related to that in the folder
+3. Move the files related to that in the folder
   ```
   mv ~/.vimrc ~/.dotfiles/vim/
   ```
-3. Then create the symlink with stow
+4. Then create the symlink with stow
   ```
   stow vim
   ```

-And you're done.
+✨ And you're done